mtolley/seeker-github-actions/README.md

 ### Exporting Seeker Findings as GitHub Issues

 Whether you want to export issues from Seeker to GitHub manually in the Seeker UI, or automatically as a result of any new findings detected during your GitHub actions workflows, you will need to enable external bug tracking integration on your Seeker server.
 See *Integrate External Bug Tracking Systems* in the Seeker online help, and [Seeker SDLC Integration](https://community.synopsys.com/s/article/Seeker-SDLC-Integration) on the Synopsys Community website for more details.
-Here's an example of a simple script that will enable this integration for GitHub issues on your Seeker server: just remember that you will need to add a little logic in this script to map the Seeker project key (SEEKER_PROJECT_KEY) that is specified for any new issues to your GitHub repo.
+Here's an example of a simple script that will enable this integration for GitHub issues on your Seeker server: just remember that you will probably need to add a little logic in this script to map the Seeker project key (SEEKER_PROJECT_KEY) that is specified for any new issues to your GitHub repo, unless they are exactly the same in your particular organization.

 ```bash
 # create.sh